top of page

 19. Do I have an increased risk of lightning killing me because I have an ICD?

-No, the risk of you dying from lightning is the same as that of anyone else.
+No, the risk of dying from lightning is the same as that of anyone else.

 20. When can I resume normal activity after the procedure?

 You can resume normal activity within 4-6 hours after the procedure.
-It is advisable that you do not lift your arm above shoulder level on the side of the procedure for 6 weeks after the procedure.
+You shouldn't repeatedly lift your arm above shoulder level on the side of the procedure for 6 weeks after the procedure.
 This will help your wound to heal and prevent the lead from getting dislodged.

 21. When can I resume driving?